conda/conda-build/news/5514-better-jinja2-regex.rst

 ### Bug fixes

-* Fixed regex for jinja2 set statements to be more specific. (#5514)
+* Fixed regex for jinja2 set/for statements to be more specific. (#5514)

 ### Deprecations